TTTT555/android_device_nubia_nx512j/README.md

 ![ZTE Nubia Z9 Mini](http://static.nubia.cn/product/max/images/params/params_z9max02.jpg "ZTE Nubia Z9 Mini")

 P.S.
-After "lunch", check the availability of repositories in your work directory, specified in lineage.dependencies, and add them manually, if they are missing.
+After "lunch", check the availability of repositories in your work directory, specified in rr.dependencies, and add them manually, if they are missing.